 If you’re prone to sweaty hands, its mesh material covers it up for you.
 It helps get rid of BO thru its airflow.

 We have a special treat for all the men out there – check out Louis Garneau’s design.
-For starters, this lets you choose form different colors as well.
+For starters, this lets you choose from different colors as well.
 But I consider bright yellow to be my chosen color.

 Looking at its design and build, this is definitely for road cycling.
 If you’re more for the road than the mountains, you’ll surely like this product.
 I like the fact that this pair of gloves have been centered on the idea of comfort.